 Forest Hills School District bus driver advocates for propane gas because of its quietness so that kids don’t have to talk over the noises.

-When a school district switches from diesel buses to propane autogas technology, they’re in a better position to afford what students need most.
+When a school district switches to propane autogas technology, they’re in a better position to afford what students need most.

 - More teachers reduce class sizes for more individualized student attention.

 - Everyday classroom supplies — pencils, markers, notebooks — which teachers may otherwise need to buy out-of-pocket.

 - Savings can be used to fund special education programs and hire specialist educators.

 - Funding for more robust fine arts and athletic programs that increase students’ confi dence and provide a well-rounded education.